mediamicroservices/mm/README.md

 * checksum creates, and verifies checksums from an input of a directory or archival informaion package.
 To use, type checksumpackage into the command line, followed by the input:  checksumpackage [input].
 * If you only want to check that filenames and filesizes are the same as in existing files, use option -c.
 Type  checksumpackage -c [input] and if no existing checksum file exists, one will be created.
 * Another option is to use -c in conjunction with -u, which will create new checksums and version the previous ones if the check is unsuccessful, meaning your checksums have changed.
 Type  checksumpackage -cu [input] for this option.
 * Finally, use -v as an option if you want to fully verify checksums.
 If no checksums exist, the script will create the initial ones.
-Verification will version existing checksums by adding the date they were created to the filename and make new ones, and log the difference to a checksumprocess log, which will be placed in the metadata directory of the package.
+Verification will version existing checksums by adding the date they were created to the filename and create new ones, and log the difference to a checksumprocess log, which will be placed in the metadata directory of the package.
 To use -v, type  checksumpackage -v [input]

 #### finishpackage ####
 * finishpackage is a combination of the microservices makelossless, makebroadcast, makeyoutube, makemetadata, and checksumpackage.
 The purpose is to losslessly transcode, create access copies, and create metadata and directory structure information for a file or package input.
 To use finishpackage, type finishpackage and drag your input into the command line: finishpackage [input]. finish package is typically used in conjunction with restructureForCompliance.